 The symptoms can also result from repeated exposure to smaller quantities of these substances over a longer period of time, this is called “Long Term Low Level Exposure”.
 These quantities are too small to be visible or smellable, but still more per day than an individual’s body can break down (this ability is genetically determined and varies per individual).
 As a result, the “excess” of toxins will be stored in the body (especially in fatty tissue).
 Consequently, an insidious build up of toxins will occur in the body.
 This can go completely unnoticed, until a certain critical level is reached.
 And so, for a long time (sometimes even 30 years or more) you may not realize at all that you are affected, and then all of a sudden fall seriously ill.

 Often not recognised

 Unfortunately the (often neurological) symptoms are often not recognized by the treating Doctors as an Organo Phosphate poisoning.
 This results in many misdiagnoses for Aerotoxic Syndrome patients (often diagnosed as burn out, MS, Parkinson’s disease, etc.).

 The heavy medication that is prescribed for these diseases, a.o. depressants, obviously will not be very helpful for the real problem, but they will extra burden the body, a.o. the liver which is already heavily overloaded trying to get rid of the toxins…

 Recognise any of the symptoms?

 Have you been flying and do you recognise one or more of the symptoms?
 Please fill in our Contact Form to make an appointment with Drs.
 John Midavaine.
-You can also do this directly on the website of John's clinic for Lifestyle Medicine: Lifemedic.nl
+You can also do this directly on the website of John’s Medical Lifestyle Institute: Lifemedic.nl